Ultimate Furlough FAQs – Updated 18 August 2020

 You should pay wages as usual and then reclaim them via the HMRC portal (unless you have the contractual agreement with staff not to do so).

-Staff currently on long term sick leave and in receipt of sick pay can be furloughed if you wish.
+Staff currently on long term sick leave and in receipt of sick pay can be furloughed.
 This is a reversal of the previous position and was announced by the government on 9 April 2020.
 The updated guidance confirms that short term illness and self-isolation should be dealt with by utilising SSP in the usual way, but for longer absences, they can do so.

 If an employer does furlough an employee currently on sick leave, the employee is no longer eligible for statutory SSP.
 The amount which the employee is paid whilst on furlough, however, must be the same or greater than statutory sick pay (SSP).
 It is the employer’s decision whether to furlough staff on sick leave and is an option only.